lazypdo/migrator/README.md

 ## Using Migrator in your project
 Your project might already have its configuration infrastructure.
-You can tailor Migrator to your needs in just three steps.
+You can tailor Migrator to your needs in just two steps.

 ### 1. Implement \Migrator\Factory\FactoryInterface
 This is what gives the console application an instance of Migrator for